Hot Rod (2007 film): Production

 Bad, but you know it's bad...
 There's a lot said about how this is the nerdy generation, and it's Internet-driven.
 The comedy that's influenced me has always been that.
 From the Three Stooges through Steve Martin in The Jerk and Ace Ventura and Chris Farley and Billy Madison, they were village idiots.
 That's definitely the tradition we're trying to follow.

 Hot Rod was largely filmed in Vancouver in the summer of 2006.
 Shooting locations include Cloverdale, British Columbia, and under the Surrey end of the Pattullo Bridge southeast of Vancouver.
 Other locations in British Columbia include Coquitlam, North Vancouver, Burnaby and Downtown Vancouver.
 Samberg had a stunt double, but did as many of his own stunts as was allowed.

 The MPAA objected to using the word "semen" in a scene in which Chris Parnell reveals a profane tattoo on his stomach.
 It was changed to "residue."
 Another scene that barely made it into the film involved Samberg and Taccone repeating the phrase "cool beans" until it evolves into a "bizarre pseudo-rap."
 Schaffer initially cut the scene, but Samberg and Taccone edited it themselves.
 Schaffer reinserted the scene in the film's last test screening, where it received high marks from audiences as one of their favorite bits.
 The film's original poster featured a silhouetted Samberg atop a hill beside his motorbike in a martial-arts pose.
 Paramount changed the poster to a large close-up of Samberg's face.

 Reception

 Before its release, the Lonely Island promoted the film with interstitials during Comedy Central movie marathons.
 In the promos, the trio attempt to convince viewers that Hot Rod is the story of a sex offender ("He does stunts to raise money to sex-offend") and spoof the quality of films run during daytime marathons ("Stay tuned for Teen Wolf Too!").
 The premiere was at the John Ford Amphitheatre in Los Angeles.

 Samberg predicted that critics would not like the film, telling Entertainment Weekly: "It will get bad reviews.
 Comedy is traditionally not reviewed that well."
 He added that if future generations viewed Hot Rod with a similar reverence to films such as Billy Madison, he would consider it a success.

-The "punchdance" term the film introduced was a reference to Footloose.
+The "punchdance" term the film introduced was a reference to the movie Footloose.